Deveaux Bank, South Carolina

 Deveaux Bank is a horseshoe-shaped sand spit island encompassing a 215 acre bird sanctuary at the mouth of the North Edisto River in Charleston County, South Carolina.
 It is located on the Atlantic Coast between Edisto Island, South Carolina and Seabrook Island, South Carolina.
 Its average elevation is three feet.
-It has approximately 2.75 mi of sandy beaches on four sides (some of which are completely submerged at high ties) and a tidal dragon on the side facing the mainland.
+It has approximately 2.75 mi of sandy beaches on four sides (some of which are completely submerged at high tides) and a tidal dragon on the side facing the mainland.

 History

 Deveaux bank was first documented in 1921 and by the 1930s was an established seabird rookery.
 During World War II, Deveaux Bank was used as a bombing range.
 The bank was completely submerged by Hurricane David in 1979 and tidal shifts that followed the next spring.
 Over the next several years the island continued to rebuild as sand was deposited by currents.

 Today

 Currents cause the shape of the island to constantly shift.
 Due to a lack of land predators, the island has become a heavily utilized bird nesting area.
 It is protected by the South Carolina Department of Natural Resources.
 Landings may only be done below the high-water line.
 Dogs are prohibited and overnight camping is also prohibited.